arthiv1/MachineLearningInsights/README.md

 Paper discusses the use of Different deep learning algorithms (Gated Recursive Unit and Long Short Term Memory) for solving the classification problem.
 Experiments were conducted for different parameters and layers for these algorithms.
 Paper brings out the architectures tried, results obtained, our conclusions and way forward.
+Paper published as part of the International Conference on Applied and Theoretical Computing and Communication Technology, Bangalore, 2016

 Augmenting a Classifier Ensemble with Automatically generated class level patterns for Higher Accuracy.